xNatkax/cpp/README.md

 **task-2.cpp**
 Write a program that reads an integer N and then calculates and prints to the screen the value of N!
 Note: factorial causes integer overflow very quickly.
 Check for which values of N the program outputs the correct result.
-Test the operation of the program for different data types (the typedef definition can be used for simplicity).

 **task-3.cpp**
 Calculating the value of a polynomial using Horner's formula.